 - Put hulls in food processer/blender then chop and process until hulls have a more pudding-like texture.

-- Spray 9 x 9 x 2 pan with cooking spray.
+- Spray a 9 x 9 x 2 pan with cooking spray.

 - Add pureed grape hulls to pan and spread evenly.

-- Sprinkle ½ tsp cinnamon and 2 tsp of white sugar over the grape hulls-distributing evenly.
-This would be a good time to test for sweetness.
+- Sprinkle the cinnamon and white sugar over the grape hulls, distributing evenly.
+This is a good time to test for sweetness.
 If this isn't enough sugar, add until your desired sweetness level is achieved.

 - Cover with ½ box of dry yellow cake mix.
 Make sure all of grape mixture is covered.

-- Melt 1 stick of unsalted butter and pour over the cake mix evenly.
+- Melt the unsalted butter and pour over the cake mix evenly.

 - Cook in oven for approximately 30-35 minutes or until the top is golden brown.

-- Top with 1 cup roasted pecans and serve hot with vanilla ice cream or Cool Whip.
+- Top with the roasted pecans and serve hot with vanilla ice cream or Cool Whip.